It’s been a while since the last VLOG. Sorry, but a lot has been happening.

-Let’s start off with some development screenshots of the latest stuff that I’ve been building in Unreal Engine and Blender.
+Let’s start with some development screenshots of the latest stuff that I’ve been building in Unreal Engine and Blender.
 Yeah, that’s an SSL 4000 G+ Clone for those who are wondering.
 Still have to think of a name that is allowed instead of SSL maybe the LLS.
 And of course the return of the Bruder (a virtual Studer 827 clone)

 Unity3D vs Unreal